YinHK-gameDev/unity-learn/package/released packages/Cinemachine.md

 ## Cinemachine
-Cinemachine is a suite of modules for controlling the Unity camera.
+**Cinemachine** is a suite of modules for **controlling the Unity camera**.
 Cinemachine solves the complex mathematics and logic of tracking targets, composing, blending, and cutting between shots.
 It is designed to significantly reduce the number of time-consuming manual manipulations and script revisions that take place during development.